edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 sudo journalctl -n 100 -f | grep <snap>
 ```

+!!! tip
+    The verbosity of service logs is INFO by default.
+This can be changed by overriding the log level using the `WRITABLE_LOGLEVEL` environment variable using snap config overrides.

 ## EdgeX Snaps
 The following snaps are maintained by the EdgeX working groups.
 To find all EdgeX snaps on the public Snap Store, [search by keyword](https://snapcraft.io/search?q=edgex).